RnD-Indowings/Super-Resolution/README.md

 Real-ESRGAN aims at developing **Practical Algorithms for General Image/Video Restoration**.<br>
 We extend the powerful ESRGAN to a practical restoration application (namely, Real-ESRGAN), which is trained with pure synthetic data.

-🌌 Thanks for your valuable feedbacks/suggestions.
-All the feedbacks are updated in [feedback.md](docs/feedback.md).

----

-If Real-ESRGAN is helpful, please help to ⭐ this repo or recommend it to your friends 😊 <br>
-Other recommended projects:<br>
-▶️ [GFPGAN](https://github.com/TencentARC/GFPGAN): A practical algorithm for real-world face restoration <br>
-▶️ [BasicSR](https://github.com/xinntao/BasicSR): An open-source image and video restoration toolbox<br>
-▶️ [facexlib](https://github.com/xinntao/facexlib): A collection that provides useful face-relation functions.<br>
-▶️ [HandyView](https://github.com/xinntao/HandyView): A PyQt5-based image viewer that is handy for view and comparison <br>
-▶️ [HandyFigure](https://github.com/xinntao/HandyFigure): Open source of paper figures <br>

 ---